Top Alternative Data APIs, Datasets, and Databases

 What are the sources of alternative data?

-Alternative data from individuals is collected through search engines like Google, Bing, and Yahoo and is also collected from social media sites and e-commerce stores.
-The collection method for this tends to be scraping.
+Alternative data from the online activity of individual users is collected through search engines like Google, Bing, and Yahoo.
+It’s also collected from social media sites and e-commerce stores using web scraping tools.

 Satellite data imaging is improving every day and the accuracy and definition of geo-locator devices is also on the rise.

-Assessing the quality of alternative data is challenging due to 3 major factors.
+Assessing the quality of financial alternative data is challenging due to 3 major factors.

 Understanding the value of the data collected from a certain source yields transparency and credibility.
 Some of the datasets that get collected have no research or track record behind them.
-It is difficult to predict if this data can be effectively used in situations.
+It is difficult to predict if this data can be effectively used in financial decision making and services.

 Moreover, much of the information that is collected from the very basic level – say from the product sales or service – cannot be effectively translated.
 There is no predicting how valuable this data is going to be for tradable securities.

-The relevance of data is important in investment factors.
+The relevance of a particular dataset is important for investment factors.
 Most of the data collected from an alternative data source need a lot of processing through neural language or artificial intelligence (AI)-driven machine languages.
 These datasets are collected in an unstructured format and need severe processing to become intelligible.

 The issue with this kind of dataset is that they are also very limited.
 A lot of data must be collected to conduct proper back-testing.
 Vendors must wait and collect enough data to create a historical archive for it to become relevant.